elastic/ecs/schemas/README.md

   There are two valid notations to list expected locations.
 - short_override (optional, default null): Sets the short description for the nested field, overriding the default top-level short description.
+- normalize: Normalization steps that should be applied at ingestion time.
+Supported values:
+  - array: the content of the field should be an array (even when there's only one value).

 The "flat" (or dotted) notation to represent where the fields are nested: